Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/export.md

 ### Export Current Scene
 Exports all collections within the current scene.

-### Delete Loose Files
+### Delete Temp Files
 By default, the only files resulting from export are the `SBC` and `MWM` files, as all **intermediary files are automatically cleaned up**.
-Untoggling this option will prevent these "loose files" from being cleaned up and thus allows for debugging issues.
+Untoggling this option will prevent these temporary files from being cleaned up and thus allows for debugging.

 ### SBC
 This toggle controls whether a `SBC` file is generated on export.
 It is enabled by default but once the initial `SBC` has been adjusted, a new export is usually not needed.